5 Ways to Celebrate an Employee Anniversary

 Anniversaries are a big deal.
 It doesn’t matter if it’s your wedding anniversary, an anniversary of buying your new home, or a business anniversary, these moments are worth celebrating.
 An anniversary isn’t just an excuse to reminisce about an important moment in your life, like a wedding.
 These celebrations can also be a way to pay homage to the time and effort someone’s put into something.

 If your employees have been working with your company for a few years now, it might be time to start thinking about how you can let them know you value their input.
 After all, today’s talented team members have plenty of options to find careers elsewhere if they stop feeling appreciated by you.
-Here are some great ways to show your staff that you care.
+Here are some great ways to show your staff that you care and celebrate an employee anniversary.

 1. Celebrate as a Team